rlugojr/linkurious-enterprise-manual/styles.md

 #### Color palette

-Linkurious will always use 7 colors for quantitative properties of the nodes.
+Linkurious will always use 7 colors for quantitative properties of the nodes, and 3 colors only for edges.
+The human eye can distinguish a few colors only, so you should craft your palette carefully.

 TODO color generation